DAGWorks-Inc/hamilton/docs/main.md

 # How can you get started?
-If you're in a hurry, we recommend trying Hamilton directly in your browser by going to [tryhamilton.dev](https://www.tryhamilton.dev).
-[tryhamilton.dev](https://www.tryhamilton.dev) utilizes pyodide and runs python in the browser - note, a good internet connection is recommended.

-Otherwise hop on over to our [getting started guide](getting-started/index.rst).
+Hop on over to our [getting started guide](getting-started/index.rst)!